rpupo63/unified-personal-site-backend/README.md

 ### Environment File

 The application automatically loads environment variables from a `.env` file in the project root (if present).
+This is useful for local development.
 You can create a `.env` file with your database configuration:

 ```bash
 # .env file example